zendframework/zf2-documentation/docs/languages/en/modules/zend.navigation.view.helpers.rst

 - The static method ``setDefaultRole()`` is used for setting a default *ACL* that will be used by helpers

-If a container is not explicitly set, the helper will create an empty ``Zend\Navigation`` container when calling ``$helper->getContainer()``.
+If a container is not explicitly set, the helper will create an empty ``Zend\Navigation\Navigation`` container when calling ``$helper->getContainer()``.

 .. _zend.navigation.view.helpers.proxy.example: